-What has the Fitchburg Police Department done to explore the use of body-worn cameras?
+What did the Fitchburg Police Department do to study the use of body-worn cameras?

 Funding for the body-worn camera project was allocated by the Fitchburg City Council in late 2015.
 In early 2016, a committee comprised of supervisory staff and officers was formed to examine body-worn camera technology and policy.
 The committee reviewed best practices and policies from around the country.